merchise/xotl.ql/docs/source/terms.rst

        relational model as is object model (usually with some variations).

-       `xotl.ql` does not provides an API for expressing object models, but it assumes that a :term:`translator <query translator>` exists which has enough knowledge to deal which such an object model.
+       `xotl.ql` does not provides an API for expressing object models, but it assumes that a :term:`translator` exists which has enough knowledge to deal which such an object model.

        .. todo::

-	  Wouldn't the semantics of a object model be capture by category theory?
+          Wouldn't the semantics of an object model be captured by category theory?

           The authors of [coSQL2011]_ point that this is possible; but I've not study that much yet ;)

-   OMCaF
-   Objects Model Canonical Form

-       An ongoing effort to build a model for object-oriented systems with semantics included.
-Part of the (yet unreleased) `xotl.model` package.

    query